GhostDuckyy/GhostDuckyy/Projects/Anime Dimensions Simulator/ReadMe.md

 # ReadMe
 Made by `GhostyDuckyy#7698`, Game: [Anime Dimensions Simulator](https://roblox.com/games/6938803436/)
 ## Notes 🗒️
-**Script are crash on Mobile!**
+1. **Script are crash on Mobile!**

-Also don't look the source, i tried my best to beautiful it (hope don't hurt ur eyes). 🤍
+2. Don't look the source, i tried my best to beautiful it (hopefully don't hurt ur eyes). 🤍
 ## Supported Executors / Exploits 🗃️
 ### Status
-✅ - Working
+1. ✅ - Working

-⚠️ - Broken / Script Issues
+2. ⚠️ - Broken / Script Issues

-❔ - (Untested but should be work)
+3. ❔ - (Untested but should be work)

 ### Paid
 * [Synapse X](https://x.synapse.to/) - in V2 the `hookfunction` is broken (💀 this not my fault)